Three recording modes

 Switching between modes

-Each mode has its own hotkey, so the fastest way to switch is to use the hotkey of the mode you want — Daisy will start that mode regardless of the current default.
-The widget itself always uses the default mode you set in Settings → General → Default mode.
+Each mode has its own hotkey, set on its row in Settings → Recording → Shortcuts.
+The fastest way to switch is to use the hotkey of the mode you want — Daisy starts that mode straight away, whatever the widget last did.

 Where the text goes — summary

-- Meeting → Library folder, one Markdown file per session with summary + transcript + action items.
+• Meeting → Library folder, one Markdown file per recording with summary + transcript + action items.

-- Voice notes → Library folder, one Markdown file per session, same shape as a meeting (just shorter).
+• Voice notes → Library folder, one Markdown file per recording, same shape as a meeting (just shorter).